Learning & Interaction Lab

 Detection of psychological distress from social network activity

-In this project (funded by separate grants from the Israel Innovation Authority and GIF), we identified overt and covert indicators of psychological distress (e.g., depression, social rejection, social anxiety, suicide risk) from a person's social media activities.
+In this project (funded by separate grants from the Israel Innovation Authority Kamin scheme and GIF), we identified overt and covert indicators of psychological distress (e.g., depression, social rejection, social anxiety, suicide risk) from a person's social media activities.
 We did this by crossvalidating an individual's Facebook activity features with external, offline measures of psychological states and traits, using human coding as well as computational methods (Natural Language Processing methods).
 Some of these studies focused on teenagers specifically, others were conducted on adults.
 With: Prof. Ro'i Reichart (Technion), lab members Yaakov Ophir, Itay Sisso, and Refael Tikochinski, and with Prof. Baruch Schwarz.

 Social Network Technologies in Education